petereon/battleship/NOTES.md

 Mob programming

+- ✅ Write BDD tests for UAT 2.1
+- ✅ commit

+## 12th Pomodoro

+Mob programming

-- 🚧 Write tests for UAT 2.1
+- 🚧 Write unit tests for UAT 2.1
+- ⚠ commit
+- ⚠ Write the implementation for the UAT 2.1
 - ⚠ commit